Death of Abu Bakr al-Baghdadi: Civilian casualties

 Besides the two children killed by Baghdadi's suicide detonation, the U.S. military initially reported no civilian casualties during the operation.

 A report by NPR released on December 3, 2019, cited a local farmer, Barakat Ahmad Barakat, as saying that his right hand and forearm were blown off and his two friends were killed by U.S. helicopter fire during the operation.
 According to Barakat's account, Khaled Mustafa Qurmo and Khaled Abdel Majid Qurmo, two cousins, were driving him home in Barisha on October 26 when helicopters fired on their white van.
 All three exited the vehicle, but one fell, his legs filled with shrapnel.
 A follow-up strike targeted the group again, killing the two cousins and blowing off a chunk of Barakat's right arm.
 The cousins died of shrapnel wounds to the chest, according to autopsy reports by a Syrian doctor with the Union of Medical Care and Relief Organizations, an international medical group.
-Several relatives said the cousins operated a van service and had no connection to ISIL or any armed group; Barakat said the van carried no weapons.
+Several relatives said the cousins operated a van service and had no connection to IS or any armed group; Barakat said the van carried no weapons.
 Relatives provided video and photos of the scene and the destroyed van to NPR.

 An unidentified U.S. defense official told NPR by email that it was the first civilian casualty report they received related to the raid, and that initial reports suggested that a white van in the vicinity had fired on U.S. helicopters.
 "Surveillance footage will be reviewed to determine if an investigation needs to be opened based upon this additional information," the official said.
 Former Pentagon intelligence analyst Marc Garlasco suggested the shrapnel damage at the scene resembled that caused by Hydra 70 rockets, a type used by U.S. military helicopters.
 Garlasco also suggested the secondary strikes on the men fleeing the van was consistent with a U.S. military practice of targeting "squirters"—people perceived to be hostiles running away from an attack.